UMichStatistics/ComputingClub/content/workshops/hugo_academic/initialize.md

 In order to perform the following manipulations, you will need:

 - Hugo installed on your machine: see this [guide](https://gohugo.io/getting-started/installing/); ( Windows users: I highly recommend [installing Chocolatey](https://chocolatey.org/install) and installing Hugo from command line.)
+  - Make sure you install the **Extended** version.
+In many case the default installation default to the Extended version, but some do not.
+To verify which one you have, just type `hugo version` in a terminal and you should see `extended` somewhere in the output.
+  - For Windows users, use Chocolatey and install with `choco install hugo-extended -force -confirm`.
 - git installed on your machine (see this [guide](https://www.atlassian.com/git/tutorials/install-git));
 - a [GitHub](http://github.com) account.
 - `Markdown` knowledge (see this [guide](https://sourcethemes.com/academic/docs/writing-markdown-latex/) on writing content in the context of Academic & Hugo).